kanari-network/kanari-L2/frameworks/moveos-stdlib/doc/features.md

 # Module `0x2::features`

-Defines feature flags for Rooch frameworks.
-Those are used in implementations of features in the moveos-stdlib, rooch-framework and other frameworks.
+Defines feature flags for Kanari frameworks.
+Those are used in implementations of features in the moveos-stdlib, kanari-framework and other frameworks.

 ============================================================================================
 Feature Flag Definitions